There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Experiment

 \subsection{Ablation study}

 \textbf{Comparing with pixel-space baselines}.
 On ImageNet-224, we compare with several pixel-space baselines in training diffusion and consistency model.
-(1) train with REPA~\citep{yu2025representationalignmentgenerationtraining}, (2) load pre-trained MoCo v3~\citep{chen2021empirical} weights, (3) train from scratch, and (4) pre-train with original rRCM framework~\citep{lei2025robust}.
+(1) REPA~\citep{yu2025representationalignmentgenerationtraining}, (2) load pre-trained MoCo v3~\citep{chen2021empirical} weights, (3) train from scratch, and (4) pre-train with original rRCM framework~\citep{lei2025robust}.
 We display FID results in Table~\ref{tab:compare_baseline}.
 The model equipped with REPA yields the worst generation quality.
 Besides, The model loaded with pre-trained MoCo v3 weights demonstrate better results and training stability than the one trained from scratch.
 In comparison with the model pre-trained by rRCM, our EPG demonstrates consistently better generation performance in both diffusion and consistency training tasks, indicating the remarkable effectiveness of our improvements.
 Notably, our framework is much concise and does not introduce coupled hyper-parameters.
 We defer implementation details of the baseline methods to Appendix~\ref{sec:baseline_implementation}.

-\textbf{Scalability.} We study the scalability of our pre-training method on batch size and model parameters.
-We first compare generation quality of the diffusion and consistency models, where the encoders are pre-trained with 256 and 1024 batch size respectively (Figure~\ref{fig:scalability} first two columns).
-In addition, we scale up encoder parameters from 64M to 107M and 225M.
-We use the same number of blocks and dimensions in encoders and decoders during fine-tuning.
-The complete model comprises of 116M, 229M, and 540M parameters, respectively.
-We display results of scaling up pre-training parameters in the last two columns of Figure~\ref{fig:scalability}.
-The generation quality of our models improves monotonically with increased training budgets.
-This scalability positions our framework as a promising solution for high-resolution and multi-modal image generation tasks, where training and sampling efficiency are critical.
+\textbf{Scalability.} We study the scalability of our method on pre-training batch size and model parameters with results shown in Figure~\ref{fig:scalability}.
+Specifically, we compare downstream model performance by increasing the pre-training batch size from 256 to 1024 (first two columns).
+In addition, we study the impact of the model parameters by scaling the encoder from 64M to 107M and 225M (last two columns).
+The decoder is scaled accordingly during fine-tuning, resulting in complete models of 116M, 229M, and 540M parameters, respectively.
+As demonstrated, the generation performance on downstream tasks improves as the pre-training budget increases.
+This scalability positions our framework as a promising solution for high-resolution and multi-modal image generation, where training and sampling efficiency are critical.